 Non-sampling error is not related to sampling and may occur for many reasons.
 For example, non-response is an important source of non-sampling error.
 Population coverage, differences in the interpretation of questions, incorrect information from respondents, and mistakes in recording, coding and processing data are other examples of non-sampling errors.

 The weighted response rate represents the proportion of the total revenue accounted for by units that responded to the survey.
-Of the sampled units contributing to the estimate, the weighted response rate was 86.2%, after accounting for firms that have gone out of business, have been reclassified to a different industry, are inactive, or are duplicates on the frame
+Of the sampled units contributing to the estimate, the weighted response rate was 86.2% for 2011, after accounting for firms that have gone out of business, have been reclassified to a different industry, are inactive, or are duplicates on the frame